saaspegasus/pegasus-docs/front-end/migrating.md

 Do normal testing and verification that everything is working with Webpack on version 2025.5.

+## 2. React only: Rename all `.js` files using JSX to `.jsx`

+Vite is stricter than Webpack about file extensions, so any file that uses JSX syntax (i.e. React code), needs to be in a file with a `.jsx` extension.

+After changing the extensions of your files you may need to tweak your JavaScript imports.
+You'll also need to modify your `webpack.config.js` file if any referenced files have changed.

-## 2. Change your bundler setting from "Webpack" to "Vite"
+## 3. Change your bundler setting from "Webpack" to "Vite" and do another Pegasus upgrade

 Next, in your project settings, change the bundler to "Vite" and perform another upgrade.